No winner yet in cliffhanger presidential election; Trump falsely asserts fraud and makes a claim of victory

 Sen. Martha McSally (R-Ariz.) trailed Democratic challenger Mark Kelly, while other Republican incumbents faced stiff challenges in Iowa, Maine, Montana and North Carolina.

 Republicans picked up at least one Senate seat and had hopes of winning a second.
-Sen. Doug Jones (D-Ala.) was projected to lose to Republican challenger Tommy Tuberville in a heavily Republican state.
+Jones (D-Ala.) lost to Republican challenger Tuberville in a heavily Republican state.
 And in Michigan, Democratic incumbent Gary Peters was trying to fend off a spirited challenge from Republican John James.

 At Biden’s election night event in Wilmington, where Democrats had prepared to possibly celebrate an early landslide victory, campaign aides played down the national ramifications of his disappointment in Florida, where he was projected to lose the state after significantly underperforming in the vote-rich Miami area.